Roxbury State Forest

 Roxbury State Forest covers 5509 acre in 3 blocks in Roxbury, Vermont in Washington County.
 The forest is managed by the Vermont Department of Forests, Parks, and Recreation for timber management, dispersed recreation, and wildlife habitat protection.

 Activities in the forest include remote camping, backcountry hiking, skiing and snowshoeing.
+In 2025, 52 acres were added through a bargain sale and funding from the Warren Conservation Reserve Fund.